markuskont/salt-redmine/README.md

     - redmine
 ```

 Note that `DEVEL` is meant to be used within this vagrant setup, and should therefore be changed to reflect your salt environments.
+Furthermore, do not forget to configure pillar data.
+I would suggest copying `pillar/redmine.sls` into your existing pillar infrastructure, and changing the development values.